- Claude Code Router is a community proxy that lets you use Claude Code with any model: OpenRouter, DeepSeek, Ollama (local), Gemini, and more.

 claude

 The Router config supports task-type routing.
-Each rule maps to a "provider,model" string:
+Each rule maps to a "provider,model" string, letting you automatically use the right model for each type of work:

 default |